In order to install flexVDI 3.0, you will need the following files.

 yum update on your hosts.
 However, always take these considerations into account:

-- For binary compatibility issues, there must be a different kmod-ocfs2 package for each CentOS/RHEL release.
+- For binary compatibility issues, there must be a different kmod-ocfs2-flexvdi package for each CentOS/RHEL release.
 So, the flexvdi metapackage will block the installation of a new kernel for which a compatible kmod-ocfs2 package version does not exist yet.
 However, this is not bulletproof, so be advised that your image storages will not be accessible if you boot into such a kernel.
-Always check that your kmod-ocfs2 package version matches your kernel release.
+Always check that your kmod-ocfs2-flexvdi package version matches your kernel release.
+Besides, if you update your kernel, you have to manually install the appropriate kmod-ocfs2-flexvdi package, because it is not automatically updated.

 - Although they seldom change, updating ocfs2-tools-* packages will restart the ocfs2/o2cb service.
 This, in turn, will remount your shared storage volumes, killing any virtual machine that was using a virtual disk image in any of these volumes.
 So, better cleanly stop your virtual machines before updating these packages.